padhia/docker-teradata-ttu-base/README.md

 # docker-teradata-ttu

-Dockerized Teradata Tools and Utilities (TTU):
+Dockerized Teradata Tools and Utilities (TTU).

 Notes:

 * Before building the docker image, you should have obtained/downloaded Teradata TTU software.
-Unzip and place `TeradataToolsAndUtilities*.tar.gz` file in the same directory as the Dockerfile.
+Extract `TeradataToolsAndUtilities*.tar.gz` file and place it in the same directory as the Dockerfile.

 - All tools and utilities (including tdwallet) are installed.